pingcap/docs-cn/tidb-cloud/migrate-data-into-tidb.md

 - If your source data is in local files, do one of the following:

     - If the data is larger than 1 TB, it is recommended that you use Amazon S3 or GCS as a staging area to import or migrate data into TiDB Cloud.
 For more information, see [Import or migrate from Amazon S3 or GCS to TiDB Cloud](/tidb-cloud/migrate-from-amazon-s3-or-gcs.md).
-    - If the data is less than 1 TB, you can use TiDB Lightning TiDB-backend according to the following steps in this document.
+    - If the data is less than 1 TB, you can use the logical import mode of TiDB Lightning according to the following steps in this document.

-The following steps show how to import data to TiDB Cloud using TiDB Lightning TiDB-backend.
+The following steps show how to import local data to TiDB Cloud using the logical import mode of TiDB Lightning.

 1. Install TiDB Lightning: